attilammagyar/ai-cat/README.md

-`:AI` command to either initialize a new conversation or run an existing one through `ai-cat.py` (make sure that your `PATH` is set up correctly so that `ai-cat.py` can be run, or adjust the snippet to fit your environment), depending on the contents of the current buffer (assumes that Vim is running in a terminal).
+`:AI` command to either initialize a new conversation or run an existing one through `ai-cat.py` (make sure that your `PATH` is set up correctly so that `ai-cat.py` can be run, or adjust the snippet to fit your environment), depending on the contents of the current buffer.
+(It works best when Vim is running in a terminal.)

-It also sets up tab-completion: add to-do comments to a piece of code, select its lines in visual mode, and press the `Tab` key to run it through the last used AI in `ai-cat.py`.
-(If the AI needs more information or otherwise fails to produce usable results, then the conversation is opened in a new tab.)
+It also sets up tab-completion: add to-do comments to a piece of code, select all the relevant lines in visual mode, and press the `Tab` key to run them through `ai-cat.py` with the last used settings, and replace them automatically.
+If the AI needs more information or otherwise fails to produce usable results, then the conversation is opened in a new tab for editing.

 ```vim
 function!
 AICatCmd(args)